We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The FDA also states that CBD use may have negative effects that people cannot notice, including potential liver damage and harm to fetuses.

-Below, we answer some frequently asked questions about CBD.
+Below, we answer some common questions about using CBD cream for treating pain.

 The time it takes to feel CBD’s effects differs between products.
-For example, sublingual CBD, which people place under the tongue, takes up to 45 minutes to take effect.
+For example, sublingual CBD, which people place under the tongue, takes 15–45 minutes to take effect.

 The time it takes for CBD cream to relieve pain may also vary between individuals.
 A person should follow all product instructions carefully when using the cream.

 CBD creams are products that a person applies to their skin.
-They may reduce pain and inflammation in individuals with back pain.
+They may help reduce pain and inflammation.